“One and done” should be a phrase that online retailers avoid like the plague.

 The average conversion rate in ecommerce hovers around 2.8%.

-That means that 97.2% of shoppers that see your ads or promotions, visit your site, take a gander and bail.
-That’s a lot of eyeballs that aren’t willing to pull out their wallet.
+That means that 97.2% of shoppers that see your ads or promotions visit your site, take a gander, and bail.
+That’s a lot of eyeballs driven by your marketing efforts that aren’t willing to pull out their wallet.

-Taking advantage of each and every customer you get is becoming increasingly important, and brands that really want to win in the coming years will do well to focus on the 2.8% and not the 97.2% of lost sheep (go after them to… but you get the point).
+Taking advantage of each and every customer you get is becoming increasingly important, and brands that really want to win in the coming years will do well to focus on the 2.8%, and not the 97.2% of lost sheep (go after them, too… but you get the point).

 What does a loyal customer look like?

-In the most simple terms, a loyal customer is anyone who repeatedly purchases from the same company.
-According to Bluecore, 60% of second purchases occur within the first 100 days, and—here’s the exciting part—two-time purchasers are 95% more likely to make a third purchase than one-timers.
+In the most simple terms, a loyal customer is anyone who repeatedly purchases from the same company regardless of purchase frequency.
+However, according to Bluecore, 60% of second purchases occur within the first 100 days, and—here’s the exciting part—two-time purchasers are 95% more likely to make a third purchase than one-timers.

 That’s just five percent short of guaranteed revenue.

-When we talk about crafting a strategy around LTV in ecommerce, it’s all about shifting your focus toward creating as many repeat purchasers as possible, and earning the second purchase is a huge win for loyalty.
+When we talk about crafting a strategy around LTV in ecommerce, it’s all about shifting your focus toward creating as many repeat purchasers as possible, and earning the second purchase is a huge win for loyalty(and your profit margins).

 LTV sweeps away all other metrics and focuses on long-term value.
-It ignores the highs and lows, seasonal spikes, and flash sales, and instead it offers a balanced view of your ecommerce world.
-It gives you a clear picture of how much each customer is actually worth to your bottom line, which empowers you to optimize your spend to build a truly profitable online business.
+It ignores the highs and lows, seasonal spikes, and flash sales, and instead, it offers a balanced view of your ecommerce world.
+It gives you a clear picture of how much each existing customer is actually worth to your bottom line, which empowers you to optimize your spending to build a truly profitable online business.

 Now that we understand that LTV is awesome, let’s get into the good stuff.